An10nella/myFirstApp/README.md

 # myFirstApp
-This an App for metro passengers counter.
+This is an App for metro passengers counter....